Image generated by Dall-E

 Image: BetterTouchTool

-What shortcuts would help you work quickly and more intuitively?
-BetterTouchTool is a highly customizable solution that lets power users create sophisticated gesture controls for trackpads, map complex actions to mouse buttons, and unlock the full potential of the Touch Bar.
+What shortcuts would help you work more quickly and intuitively?
+BetterTouchTool ($12 for a standard license with 2 years of updates, or ~$24 for a lifetime license; also on Setapp) is a highly customizable solution that lets power users create sophisticated gesture controls for trackpads, map complex actions to mouse buttons, and build floating menus that appear on hover or with modifier keys.

 Read more: The 17 Best Freelance Apps for Mac